winbench/bench/docs/content/ref/config.md

 ### AppActivationTemplateFile {#AppActivationTemplateFile}

-* Description: The path to the app activation template file, which is copied during the Bench setup in case no custom configuration exists.
+* Description: The path to the app activation template file, which is copied during the Bench setup in case no user configuration exists.
 * Data Type: path
 * Default: `res\apps-activated.template.txt`
 * Type: System